 Launched in January 2013, the NINDS Parkinson’s Disease Biomarkers Program (PDBP) aims to accelerate the search for biomarkers through eleven research projects.
 Seven of the research sites also collect clinical samples using a standardized methodology for the collection of blood, DNA, and cerebral spinal fluid (CSF).
 Read more about the PDBP in the NINDS PDBP blog by Story Landis.

-The fifth edition of the PDBP Newsletter is available.
-PDBP Newsletter Vol. 3 Issue 1
+The sixth edition of the PDBP Newsletter is available.
+PDBP Newsletter Vol. 4 Issue 1

 Functional MRI of Disease Progression in Parkinson’s Disease and Atypical Parkinsonian Syndromes